LiveLike/livelike-docs/docs/Platform/social-graph-service.md

 * A **Profile Relationship** represents a connection between two profiles.
 Each relationship consists of a _from profile_, a _to profile_, and a _relationship type_.
 A profile relationship is essentially a directed edge of the given type from one profile to another.
 Two profiles can share more than one relationship as long as the type is unique between them.
 * A **Relationship Type** represents a kind of possible relationship between profiles.
 Each type has a unique _key_ that is used when creating relationships between profiles.
 A common relationship type is "follows" but you can define your own types like "studies with" or "rival of."

-## Working with the Social Graph Service
+## Social graph client

-All social graph functions are available via a single client interface per platform.
+On iOS and Android SDKs the social graph functionality is exposed on a social graph client instance.
+On the other SDKs functionality is exposed on the LiveLike SDK instance.

 ```kotlin
 socialGraphClient = (application as LiveLikeApplication).sdk.socialGraphClient()